Nigeria, Ghana, Senegal and Africa's positions in Fifa World Rankings revealed

 Seven-time African champions Egypt finished second after losing to the Lions of Teranga on penalties.
 They soared to the fourth spot in Africa and are rated number 34 in the world.

-Mali, Cote d’Ivoire and Burkina Faso are some of the countries who benefitted from recently completed championship as they are ranked eighth, ninth and tenth respectively on the continent.
+Mali, Cote d’Ivoire and Burkina Faso are some of the countries that benefitted from the recently completed championship as they are ranked eighth, ninth and tenth respectively on the continent.

 Unsurprisingly, the biggest move of February was by Gambia (125, + 25), the Scorpions climbed 25 places courtesy of their run to the last eight at Afcon.